 Obedience – the dog performs a certain, specific set of exercises which undergoes scoring by a judge; yet another great bonding opportunity that makes the dog easier to manage.

-Scent – your dog will learn to find specific scents within a particular search vicinity; honing and developing the dog’s natural ability for smell.
+Scent – your dog will learn to find specific scents within a particular search vicinity, honing and developing the dog’s natural ability for the smell.